Ukraine accuses local man of directing missile strike that killed 10 at popular pizza restaurant

 Officials initially blamed the strike in Kramatorsk on an S-300 missile, a surface-to-air weapon that Russia's forces have repurposed for loosely targeted strikes on cities, but the National Police later said Iskander short-range ballistic missiles were used.

 Kramatorsk is a front-line city that houses the Ukrainian army’s regional headquarters.
-The pizza restaurant was frequented by journalists, aid workers and soldiers, as well as locals.
+The pizza restaurant was frequented by journalists, aid workers and soldiers, as well as local residents.

-The Security Service of Ukraine said it had detained a man whom it suspects directed the strike on the restaurant, who is an employee of the local gas transportation company.
+The Security Service of Ukraine said it detained a man whom it suspects directed the strike on the restaurant who is an employee of the local gas transportation company.

 He filmed the restaurant for the Russians and informed them about its popularity, the Security Service said in a Telegram post.